The Best Backpacks for Travel

 Whether you’re spending the weekend in the wilderness or embarking on an urban adventure, having the right travel backpack can make or break your trip.
 You want something roomy, with designated places for everything from your laptop to your toiletries.
 At the same time, you need to be able to carry it without it weighing you down.
-The right travel backpack checks all those boxes, and then some.
+The best backpacks check all of those boxes, and then some.

-But with nearly as many options as there are destinations, it’s hard to know which backpack will serve as the ultimate travel companion.
-We found the best travel backpacks for both long and short stays, ones that will have you whisking through security checkpoints with ease — without breaking your back.
+But with nearly as many options as there are destinations, it’s hard to know which backpack will be your best travel companion.
+That’s why we found the best backpacks for both long and short stays, ones that will get you through security checkpoints with ease and through long walks with relative comfort..
 Now all you need to do is book those tickets and you’re good to go.

 Pros: The Peak Design travel backpack is equipped tons of internal and external pockets, plus a main cavity that’s divisible via a zippered mesh sleeve.
 It has tuck-away shoulder straps.
 The exterior is a sleek, weatherproof 100 percent recycled 400D nylon canvas shell.
 And it shrinks down to suit your travel needs.

 Cons: It’s a lot of money to spend on a backpack.

 This travel backpack, available in eight colors, is designed for adults and large children.
 It features oversized pockets and pouches for everything from sunglasses to water bottles, as well as a laptop-only compartment that fits most devices up 17 inches.

 Pros: This travel backpack is suitable for long-term use thanks to its ergonomically-contoured shoulder straps, made from mesh fabric that rests easily on your shoulders.
 You will benefit from its airflow ventilation technology, which lets you keep this on your back for hours without turning into a sweaty mess.

 Cons: It can be complicated to use, thanks to its many features.